imtiyaj43/DevOps/Tools-Setup/10-Tomcat-Installation.md

 7. Go to directory: #cd tomcat9
 8. Go to bin file: #cd bin
 9. To start the tomcat service: #sudo ./startup.sh

-To check if tomcat service is started: copy your public ip from instance and paste in into new tab http://<your-public-ip>:8080--------it should show the default tomcat page
+To check if tomcat service is started: copy your public ip from instance and paste in into new tab http://your-public-ip:8080--------it should show the default tomcat page.

 By default, Apache Tomcat service runs on 8080 port so edit the security group and add custom tcp but Jenkins also run on port 8080.

 For this issue Tomcat has a feature to change the connector port, for that follow steps: